In no specific order.

 Autonomous surface vessels are increasingly being used in certain oceanographic, oil, and defense applications because of their reduced costs for time-intensive tasks such as seafloor surveying and coastline patrolling operations.
 One important aspect of autonomous vessel development, which often requires extensive software development work before vessel delivery, is the tuning of control, guidance, and navigation systems for vessel path planning.
 The objective of this thesis is to create a more accurate autonomous vessel simulator to allow developers to more rapidly tune vessel path planning algorithms.

-Testing and Analysis of a Dual-Fuel System for an Electronically-Timed, High-Speed Diesel Engine and Feasibility Study for Applications in Fishing Vessels
+An Environmental and Feasibility Analysis of a Dual-Fuel System for a High-Speed Diesel Engine on a Fishing Vessel

 Isabel Hill and Audra Milbitz